- When is International Games Day this year?

 There are certain times in the middle of the day when participants would have to be on the Wii to play Super Smash Bros.
 Brawl and Mario Kart.
 We'll be posting more details about the video game tournaments as the date gets closer.

-- When is the deadline to register to participate in the national video game tournaments?
+- When is the deadline to register to participate in the international video game tournaments?

 The deadline to register for the Super Smash Bros.
 Brawl and Mario Kart tournaments is September 30.
 This is because we need time to coordinate with all of the libraries to make sure everything is in place and working properly before the big day.